cgwire/zou/docs/index.md

 The Kitsu API can:

-* Store production data: projects, shots, assets, tasks, files metadata, and validations.
+* Store production data: projects, shots, assets, tasks, files, metadata, and validations.
 * Store preview files of any kind.
 * Publish an event stream of changes.
 * Provide folder and file paths for any task.
 * Export main data to CSV files.

-For more details, you can check [the full specification](https://kitsu-api.cg-wire.com).
+For more details, you can check [the full specification](https://kitsu-api.kitsu.cloud).

 # Quickstart (Docker Image)

-To try Kitsu on your local machine you can use Docker to run a local instance via this command:
+To try Kitsu on your local machine, you can use Docker to run a local instance via this command:

 *Warning: This image is not aimed at production usage.*